UTS-Rover-Software/MissionControl/README.md

 ## License

-This project is part of UTS RoverSoc activities.
+This project is part of UTS Rover Team activities.
+Licensing and usage restrictions are governed by the UTS Rover Team’s policies.